mehulagg/gitlab/doc/development/feature_flags/index.md

 ```

 ### Frontend

+When using a feature flag for UI elements, make sure to _also_ use a feature
+flag for the underlying backend code, if there is any.
+This ensures there is
+absolutely no way to use the feature until it is enabled.

 Use the `push_frontend_feature_flag` method for frontend code, which is
 available to all controllers that inherit from `ApplicationController`.
 You can use